-‘He’s an NFL quarterback’: Jacob Eason’s show against BYU was him at his finest
+‘He’s an NFL quarterback’: Jacob Eason was at his finest against BYU — and others took notice

 Turns out a real-life NFL quarterback agrees.
 During the game, Seahawks’ backup Geno Smith tweeted, “QB from UW legit.. like legit legit”

 With each game, Eason’s command of Washington’s offense grows – and so does the scope of possibilities for the Huskies.
-As coach Chris Petersen put it after UW’s 45-19 dissection of BYU on Saturday, there’s always something with Eason that’s better each week.
+As coach Chris Petersen put it after UW’s 45-19 dissection of Brigham Young on Saturday, there’s always something with Eason that’s better each week.

 And this was Eason at his finest.
 For most of the first three quarters, in fact, his performance was close to perfection, with Fuller on the receiving end of a high-octane Eason fastball for a 17-yard touchdown in the first quarter.